Everything about P2P Payment App – Stimulating a Cashless Future

 Four Business Models of P2P Payment Apps

 Standalone vendors (Venmo, PayPal, Square Cash, Alipay, M-Pesa, Airfox)

-These are the apps that do not need to rely on banking entities to decide on rules and condition specifications.
+- These are the P2P apps that do not need to rely on banking entities to decide on rules and condition specifications.
 They can develop their own system with the Wallet feature to store and deal with users’ funds.
-Users can keep their money in the wallet before outsourcing in bank accounts.
+Users can keep their money in their wallet before outsourcing to bank accounts.